mikependon/RepoDB/Docs/_build/html/_sources/pages/installation.rst.txt

 4. In the right side, select the project you wish the library to install to.
 5. Click the `Install` button.

-Wait for a few seconds until the installation is completed.
+Wait for few seconds until the installation is completed.

 Package Manager
 ---------------

-Once the project is opened, then do the following steps:
+Once the project has been opened, then do the following steps:

 1. Select the `View -> Other Windows -> Package Manager Console`.
 2. In the `Package Source` drop down field, select `All`.
 3. In the `Default Project` drop down field, select the project you wish the library to install to.
 4. In the `Package Manager Console`, type the `Install-Package RepoDb`, then press `Enter`.

-Wait for a few seconds until the installation is completed.
+Wait for few seconds until the installation is completed.